The Chronovisor: The Vatican’s Mysterious Time Travel Device

 However, Enrico Fermi’s reputation is nothing to scoff at.
 He was awarded the Nobel Prize for Physics in 1938 “for his demonstrations of the existence of new radioactive elements produced by neutron irradiation and for his related discovery of nuclear reactions brought about by slow neutrons.”

 Fermi’s scientific notoriety is interesting enough to take a closer look at the Chronovisor, but was he really capable of engineering a time machine with his team?
 Some argue that this was the case.
-Still, Fermi could never defend the invention and its workings either way, because his name was not associated with the project until 1992, decades after his 1954 death.
+Still, Fermi could never defend the invention and its workings either way, because his name was not associated with the project until 1992, he left this earth in his 1954 death.

-Except for one other name, the rest of the Chronovisor’s team of inventors has remained anonymous: the famous, or infamous, Wernher von Braun, a one-time Nazi SS member and eventual esteemed NASA rocket scientist.
+The rest of the Chronovisor’s team of inventors has remained anonymous.
+Except for one other name: the famous, or infamous, Wernher von Braun, a one-time Nazi SS member and eventual esteemed NASA rocket scientist.
 Von Braun had also died by the time his name became publicly linked to the project.
-However, it is known that he had been working on the Third Reich’s Die Glocke or Nazi Bell, during the final years of World War II.
+However, it is known that he had been working on the Third Reich’s Die Glocke, or Nazi Bell, during the final years of World War II.

 The Chronovisor may have represented another link between the Nazis and the Vatican, who maintained close ties during the war.
 It therefore wouldn’t be shocking if the Chronovisor technology had been shared between the two entities.